Glucose, Vitals, NIHSS, and Neurologic Change

 Neurologic change is never routine

-Escalate sudden severe headache, vomiting, acute hypertension, tongue swelling during thrombolytic therapy, new bleeding, seizure, or worsening NIHSS.
-In SCRN questions, an answer that says to continue routine checks after clear deterioration is unsafe.
-The nurse should stop the harmful exposure if applicable, call the stroke or rapid-response team, protect airway and hemodynamics, and prepare for emergent imaging or intervention.
+Escalate sudden severe headache, vomiting, acute hypertension, decreased level of consciousness, new pupillary asymmetry, tongue swelling during thrombolysis, fresh bleeding, seizure, or a worsening NIHSS.
+In SCRN questions, any answer that continues routine checks after clear deterioration is unsafe.
+The correct nursing response is to stop a harmful exposure (such as an infusing thrombolytic) if applicable, call the stroke or rapid-response team, protect airway and hemodynamics, and prepare for emergent repeat imaging or intervention.

 Test Your Knowledge